 We’d also buy these products because, in our opinion, it’s the right thing to do and as an ethos-driven company, we do as much good as we can.
 By choosing Sustain™ or Revive™, you are adding your voice to the charge for better.
 You are making a statement about your business, communicating to your customers that your business stands for better; more philosophically, you are the pebble that creates the larger ripple of behavioural change to save our planet.
 We’re working toward a world where packaging waste is no longer wasted, we hope you’ll join us.

 You’ve inspired me!
 What can I do today to do something about it?

 The first thing you can do is encourage your customers to reduce and reuse, consider offering incentives for eating or drinking in.
 Then when you need to have the option for a takeaway service, that’s where our sustainable packaging comes in.
 Talk to us to help you determine if Sustain™ or Revive™ is right for your shop.
-Tell your customers that you use sustainable packaging and all the efforts you make for the planet (we’ll soon be releasing some new point-of-sale materials for you to show-off all the good work you’re doing, watch this space).
+Tell your customers that you use sustainable packaging and all the efforts you make for the planet by getting our FREE marketing materials for your shop.
 From there, let’s keep in close dialogue.
 We are staying current with the change and ensuring our products are the most sustainable options out there.
 There is so much innovation happening in the marketplace and we want to be sure to offer suitable solutions to our customers, as they are available.
 So through buying our products not only are you buying better, but you are tapping into a resource that will keep you up-to-date on the situation.